-For most of the past three years, Antwerp-based photographer Nick Hannes has been travelling across the Mediterranean coastline photographing the locals, the immigrants, the tourists and the escalating urbanisation that have been interfering with its landscape, for a project he's called Mediterranee.
+For most of the past three years, Antwerp-based photographer Nick Hannes has been traveling across the Mediterranean coastline photographing the locals, the immigrants, the tourists, and the escalating urbanization that have been interfering with its landscape, for a project he's called Mediterranee.
 I only heard about him a month or two ago, however, when this photo (below) taken at a wedding held at a Greek gas station went viral on the internet.

 VICE: Hey Nick.
 What was it that made you want to study the Mediterranean coastline so extensively?

 Nick Hannes: Well, one reason was that in my previous project I focused on the area that previously made up the Soviet Union.
 I don't like to jump from one continent to another one and I was fascinated by the region already, having read about its ancient history.
 Another reason is I was looking for a long-term project.
 There's about 20 countries that border the Mediterranean sea, I’ve been working on this since 2010, and I think I have at least one more year ahead of me.

 How do you go about it?
 Do you only visit each country once or is it a case of going back and forth?

 No, I try to do every country only once because it would be too much otherwise.
 There are still some countries I haven’t visited, like Lybia, Algeria, Italy, and France.
 I’m not so sure I’ll end up going to Syria, so I might have to do it with some archive photos from past travels.
 I can only travel in summertime too, which is why it takes me so much longer to get around.

 I was about to ask why your pictures seem to have only been taken in the summer.

 I teach Documentary Photography at the Academy of Arts in Gent, Belgium, and that keeps me at home during the school year.
 But not all the pictures are taken in summer.
 I can always escape during the school holidays, mid-year, for a while so I travel then, too.